-evaluate the performance of clustering using the following criteria: number of clusters generated (Sec.
-6.1), run-time performance of clustering-based instructional tasks (Sec.
+We present the results of a comprehensive evaluation of SEMCLUSTER's clustering performance.
+We compare SEM-CLUSTER against the state-of-the-art - two program analysisbased approaches, CLARA and OverCode, and a deep learningbased approach, DYNAMIC PROGRAM EMBEDDINGS (DPE) [41].
+We evaluate the performance of clustering using the following criteria: number of clusters generated (Sec.
+6.1), run-time performance of clustering-based program repair (Sec.
 6.2), precision of clusters w.r.t. known algorithms (Sec.
-6.3), and precision of clusters w.r.t. instructional tasks (Sec.
+6.3), and precision of clusters w.r.t. program repair (Sec.
 6.4).
 Finally, we do an in-depth comparison with the DPE approach whose performance is closest to SEMCLUSTER (Sec.
 6.5).

 Dataset.
 We collected solutions to various programming assignments from the educational platform CodeChef [1] and Microsoft's competitive programming site CodeHunt [6].
-To solve these assignments, students need a basic understanding of various algorithms, control structures, and data structures.
-Moreover, these assignments are representative of common challenges students encounter in an introductory programming course.
-In total, our dataset comprises 17 programming assignments, with a total of 8,989 submissions.
+In total, our dataset comprises 17 programming assignments, with a total of 8,989 submissions written in C.

-To perform a ground truth experiment for assignments with well-defined algorithms, we also collected 100 array sorting and graph searching implementations from GitHub.
-Each program was modified to accept inputs in a consistent format and executed on a set of tests to ensure correctness.
-Additionally, all implementations were manually inspected to ensure they matched their repositories' descriptions.
+Additionally, we collected 100 array sorting and graph searching implementations written in C from GitHub to perform a ground truth experiment (Sec.
+6.3) for assignments with well-defined algorithms.
+Each of the GitHub programs were modified to accept inputs in a consistent format, executed on a set of tests to ensure correctness, and inspected to ensure they match their repositories' descriptions.